The beginning of healing happens in the body.

 A look that can see history from the outside,

-with more space, more compassion and less identification.
+with more space and more compassion and less identification.

 Not as an escape,

-and allows the person to access aspects of themselves that were forgotten —
+and allows the person to access aspects of themselves that had been forgotten —

 or locked out of fear.

-When there is presence, safety and a welcoming therapeutic field,
+When there is presence, security, and a welcoming therapeutic environment,

-In my approach, every journey is truly unique.
+In my approach, each journey is truly unique.

 Others, open up to the new.